Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Geometry of the Affine Grothendieck--Springer fibration

 (c) Set $\wt{\fC}:=\cL G\times ^I\Lie(I)$, that is, $\wt{\fC}$ is a quotient of $\cL G\times\Lie(I)$ by $I$ with respect to the action $h(g,\g):=(gh^{-1},\Ad_h(\g))$.
 Then $\cL G$ acts on $\wt{\fC}$ by the rule $h([g,\g])=([hg,\g])$, and we have a natural isomorphism of stacks $[\wt{\fC}/\cL G]\simeq [\Lie(I)/I]$.

 (d) We have a natural projection map $\frak{p}:\wt{\fC}\to \fC:[g,\g]\mapsto\Ad_g(\g)$, called the {\em affine Grothendieck--Springer fibration}.
-The fibers of this map are affine Springer fibers, first introduced and studied by Kazhdan--Lusztig in \cite{KL}. \end{Emp}
+The fibers of this map are the affine Springer fibers, first introduced and studied by Kazhdan and Lusztig in \cite{KL}. \end{Emp}

-\begin{Emp} {\bf Remark.} The notation $\fC$ comes to indicate that it is the locus of "compact" elements in $\cL\fg$. \end{Emp}
+\begin{Emp} {\bf Remark.} The notation $\fC$ comes to indicate that it is the locus of ``compact'' elements in $\cL\fg$. \end{Emp}

 \begin{Emp} (a) Let $\Fl:=\cL G/I$ be the affine flag variety.
 Notice that the map $\iota:\wt{\fC}\to \Fl\times\cL\fg:[g,x]\mapsto ([g],\Ad_g(x))$ identifies $\wt{\fC}$ with the closed ind-subscheme

 Under this identification, the fibration $\frak{p}:\wt{\fC}\to \fC$ of \re{affspr} decomposes as $\wt{\fC}\hra \Fl\times \fC\overset{\pr}{\lra}\fC$.